This page is for people once they’ve become players. To become a player, look at the joining page.

 There are usually several ways to win Agora at once.
 Winning does not stop or interrupt overall play.
 The winner gets awarded the Champion Title, may become Speaker of Agora (a largely honorary role), and play continues.

-Achieving a High Score - This is a competitive type of win.
-The first player to have over 100 points can win by announcement, which also sets eir own score to 0 and sets everyone else's scores to half eir current value.
-Points are earned from successful proposals, winning horse races, cashing in Stamps, and more.
-Score is defined in Rule 2656, but search the rules for all the ways to gain points.
+Achieve a high score.
+This is a competitive type of win.
+The first player to have over 100 points can win by announcement, which also sets eir own score to 0 and sets everyone else’s scores to half eir current value.
+Points are gained by paying spendies, cashing in stamps, or winning contests.
+Score is defined in Rule 2656, but search the rules for all the ways to gain points.</p>

 Things to Do When You’re More Comfortable